About Math Fundamentals

 Students will be placed into a Math Fundamentals course by considering both a pre-program assessment and their own preferences for what skills they want to strengthen.

 Perhaps the biggest gap our students face is in their knowledge of fractions.
 Hence, any student whose fractions knowledge is weak will focus on that topic.
-We are likely to have a "basic fractions" course, for students who lack procedural fluency with fractions (for example, those who have not mastered adding fractions).
+At least one of the math team strategies courses will definitely focus on fractions, for students who lack procedural fluency with fractions (for example, those who have not mastered adding fractions).

 For students whose grasp of fractions is strong, there are several other possible Math Fundamentals courses for them to take.
-For example, here are some potential courses with links to modules we have used at BEAM 7:
+For example, here are some potential courses with links to some example problems and material:

 - Fractions (but more advanced and conceptual) [sample problems 1, sample problems 2]